December 26

 Today's Meditation:

-Some things come disguised as gifts, while others come as something that doesn't look in the least to be a gift, but that bring us things that will turn out to be very important to us.
-Sometimes, things that look to be awful turn out to be the best things that could possible happen to us--but it's up to us to accept them and learn from them if they're going to bring us any benefit at all.
+Some things come disguised as gifts, while others come as something that doesn't look in the least to be a gift, but that bring new elements to our lives that will turn out to be very important to us.
+Sometimes, occurrences that look to be awful turn out to be the best things that could possible happen to us-- but it's up to us to accept them and learn from them if they're going to bring us any benefit at all.

 The world is full of stories of people who have lost their homes, only to find that their new-found freedom from the bonds of the home has been a great gift, or of people who have lost a spouse and have thrived in their new situations.
 Yes, some things are painful and some things are tragic, but if we do learn from them we will find that they bring to us lessons and growth that could come only through such means.
 And Elisabeth's assertion that everything is a gift is a very strong set of words indeed, and if they're true, they should open up our eyes to many, many things that we need to learn.